 Port Douglas is worthy of at least a few days indulgence.
 A relaxed beachfront village with a modern vibe, there’s restaurants, cafes, hotels, markets, boutiques and a gazillion things to do.
 It’s also a great spot to board a boat heading out to the Great Barrier Reef.
 Check out some of the area’s wild critters at the Wildlife Habitat.

 Spend a day at Mossman Gorge for an introduction into Indigenous heritage and the Kuku Yalanji people.
 Dreamtime Walks, pristine rainforest, waterfalls and the crystal clear Mossman River should keep you entertained.
 Check into Silky Oaks Lodge on the northern bank of the Mossman River for elegant 5 star digs in the rainforest, or try some sport fishing at Hook-a-Barra.

-On the banks of the Daintree River join a Crocodile Express Daintree River cruise where you’ll likely spot saltwater crocodiles sunning themselves on the riverbank.
+On the banks of the Daintree River join a Solar Whisper Daintree River wildlife & crocodile cruise where you’ll likely spot saltwater crocodiles sunning themselves on the riverbank.
 Drive your car onto the barge to cross the river and you’re on your way to saying hello to the world’s oldest rainforest.

 Don’t bother getting out of 2nd gear from here onwards.
 The locals barely bother and you’ll find yourself slipping into the same relaxed state of semi-consciousness as the serenity of the forest takes over.
 Turn off the stereo, wind down the windows and allow the sights, smells and sounds of the rainforest to seduce you!